ossf/tac/process/project-lifecycle.md

 # Project Life Cycle

-Projects are either directly under the governance of the Technical Advisory Committee (TAC) or a specific Working Group (WG).
+Projects are either directly under the governance of the Technical Advisory Committee (TAC) or a specific Special Interest Group (SIG).
 The TAC is responsible for reviewing and approving all significant changes to a Project's life cycle.
-Where a Project reports into a specific WG, that WG can support the Project's progression and provide recommendations to the TAC.
+Where a Project reports into a specific SIG, that SIG can support the Project's progression and provide recommendations to the TAC.

 Projects follow the sandbox, incubating, graduated and archival lifecycle stagesdefined below.